dgroomes/iceberg-playground/rest-catalog/README.md

 * [ ] I really don't get the concurrency story when it comes to writing data.
 * [ ] Consider broadening this subproject to just `catalog` and maybe use it as a vehicle for showing the concurrency story? (at least for writers; concurrency for readers I think is pretty straightforward but not sure)
-* [ ] Try to scale down the config to the bare minimum.
+* [ ] IN PROGRESS Try to scale down the config to the bare minimum.
 This will be in part trial and error.
 I think there is more credential stuff I don't need, for example.
 * [ ] DuckDB.
 It newly has catalog support (for reads).
 It makes the story of the REST catalog more catalog: multiple tenants (Spark, DuckDB).